llvm/clangir/Dialect/passes.md

 -remarks       : List of remark styles to enable as part of diagnostics.
 Supported styles: {all|pset}
 -history_limit : Max amount of diagnostics to emit on pointer history
 ```
+### `-cir-lowering-prepare`

+_Preparation work before lowering to LLVM dialect_

+This pass does preparation work for LLVM lowering.
+For example, it may
+expand the global variable initialziation in a more ABI-friendly form.
 ### `-cir-merge-cleanups`

 _Remove unnecessary branches to cleanup blocks_